Hanok-Solomon-Vangepurapu/Face_Recognition_and_classfication/README.md

 Technologies used in this project,

-1.Python
+ * *Python

-2.Numpy and OpenCV for data cleaning
+ * *Numpy and OpenCV for data cleaning

-3.Matplotlib & Seaborn for data visualization
+* *Matplotlib & Seaborn for data visualization

-4.Sklearn for model building
+* *Sklearn for model building

-5.Jupyter notebook, visual studio code and pycharm as IDE
+* *Jupyter notebook, visual studio code and pycharm as IDE

-6.Python flask for http server
+* *Python flask for http server